xdrip/xdrip_docs/docs/use/update.md

 <img src="../images/3DM-SF.png" style="zoom:75%;" />

 ### Update

+You can update xDrip+ by installing another version on top of the current one without uninstalling it, the same way you originally [installed](../../install/download) it.

+You can also use xDrip+ internal update mechanism.

 Update available notifications will trigger based on your channel selection.
 You can manually request a check if you disabled automatic update check using the [3 dots menu](../3dotsmenu/#check-for-updated-version).